 All investments have risk – we must understand how they work and weigh the potential risks against the potential rewards when we make investment decisions.

 This post gave a general overview of the potential risks of swap-based ETFs to weigh against the potential benefits reviewed in preceding one.
 How those risks and benefits fit into your individual situation will vary.
-Join me in The Sim Lab as I model some scenarios from both an individual and corporate standpoint using my latest excel-based calculator – the Portfolio Tax & Asset Allocation Calculator.
-The second tab has a tool to contrast the total fee and tax drag (foreign and domestic) of the swap-based ETFs with comparable traditional ones for whatever province, income level, and account type that you want.
-It will only properly run on desktops – tablets and phones may explode under the strain.
+To help illustrate the math, I have developed the Corporate Class Swap ETF Comparator.
+It is an online tool to contrast the total fee and tax drag (foreign and domestic) of the swap-based ETFs with comparable traditional ones for whatever province, income level, and account type that you want.

-Disclosure: I hold HXT and HXX as part of my portfolio.
+Disclosure: I hold HXT and HXDM as part of my portfolio.
 I have no other relationship with Horizon or National Bank.